 If you’re like me, you have

 over 400 a few cookbooks that are sadly underused in your kitchen.
 As much as I like browsing through cookbooks, once I had more than 20 or so, it became impossible to make good use of all of them.
 When I have a particular type of recipe or ingredient in mind, I usually check the indexes of half a dozen likely candidates, and then, if I don’t find what I’m after, I turn to the internet.
 The vast majority of my cookbooks are ignored – at least, they used to be.
-I discovered Eat Your Books a week ago, and am still blown away by its brilliance.
+When I discovered Eat Your Books, I was blown away by its brilliance.
 It’s not a recipe site, yet it is the single greatest thing to happen to cooking since the invention of cookbooks.

 Not convinced?
 Sign up for free and add 5 cookbooks to your shelf, then try searching for something with two or more ingredients.
-It took me just a few minutes to realize that the $25 annual fee – about the price of one good cookbook – was well worth it.
-(By the way, I’m not being paid for this review – I honestly think this is an incredible site, and I can’t believe it’s been around for years without me finding it before now.
-I’ve already made several recipes that I might never have found, buried as they were in cookbooks I don’t usually use.)
+It took me just a few minutes to realize that the $30 annual fee – about the price of one good cookbook – was well worth it.
+(By the way, I was not paid for this review – I honestly think it’s an incredible site, and I can’t believe it was around for years before I found it.
+I regular make recipes that I might never have found, buried as they were in cookbooks I don’t usually use.)